 That last semester turned out to be very intense.
 I was working on my portfolio for graduation, studying chord soloing with Bill Leavitt, the head of the guitar department and author of Berklee's Modern Method for Guitar series, studying improvisational solo techniques with Jon Damien, one of Boston's treasures as well as Berklee's, and washing dishes at the Coffee Connection, caffeine central in Harvard Square, Cambridge ("I want my coffee NOW!").
 As if that wasn't enough, I began my studies with Charlie that spring.
 In a very short time, I knew that this teacher was going to give me the knowledge I sought - how to really get that jazz sound called bebop.
 Of course, that meant wearing out still more vinyl recordings, starting with Wes Montgomery.
 I chiseled the record grooves of "Impressions" before I finally bit the bullet and purchased a taping system, so I could wear out tape copies instead of original records.
 In the primitive past, one did what one could with the technology (and budget) of the day.
 I learned more about jazz guitar from that first transcription than any one assignment I had ever fulfilled.
 Many more followed, first Wes, then saxophone players like Coltrane and Cannonball on "So What", George Coleman on "Maiden Voyage", and then piano solos by Bill Evans, Herbie Hancock, McCoy Tyner, and what seemed like the final exam, Keith Jarrett's piano solo of "My Lady, My Child" from Facing You.

-Charlie teaches out of Gloucester, MA these days, but when I studied with him, he had a studio in Coolidge Corner, a section of Brookline.
+Charlie taught out of Gloucester, MA until his death in 2009, [*] but when I studied with him, he had a studio in Coolidge Corner, a section of Brookline.
 For a time, Mike Stern had his lesson immediately following mine.
 At the time, he sported a hair length half as long as his height (otherwise known as hair down to his a**), which served to identify him through the translucent window of Charlie's office, where he would diligently listen as Charlie gave me ear-training examples.
 Even then, those that knew of Mike's playing realized he was something special, and I could see first hand his dedication to mastering his craft, so I was very excited to be able to speak conversationally as we passed in and out of our inner sanctum of jazz knowledge.
 Charlie told me that Mike not only transcribed "My Lady, My Child", but could play it at the original tempo.
 If this does not impress you, you should try it.
 It impressed me, and is one of the many reasons that Mike continues to inspire me, so much so that one of my latest Cat's A Bear originals, "Sternly", was written in honor of the Stern original "Play", from the album of the same name.
 Thanks, Mike.

 The madness of the semester finally ended in graduation, where I got to shake hands with John Williams and hear Buddy Rich play drums with a Berklee performance ensemble.
 I decided to stay in Boston to continue my studies with Charlie, and for at time supported myself in various caffeine delivery functions at the Coffee Connection.
 Health problems temporarily interrupted my studies, and I began to hear the call, that many aspects of my life needed attention.
 I had my first (successful) exposure to acupuncture, ate a macrobiotic diet for a couple of years, began my study of martial arts, stretching and weight lifting, and got serious about my passing interest in meditation.
 As my health returned, my desire to be a professional musician became stronger, and fortunately, my luck returned as well.
 One of my friends from Berklee, Nokes Kelley, was playing in what, in Boston, we call a "GB" band.
 At the time, I had no idea what a general business band did, but I played bass with Nokes one day and he asked me if I would like to replace the bass player that was leaving the Music Machine.
 I thought, it sure beats cutting fruit salad (my latest CC variation), and I would be playing music of some sort, so I said yes.